Build a Bot Tutorial

 3. Akela uses Hello as the example contact message A square with rounded corners with a face in it. to trigger the Greetings rule.
 When she presses Enter, her bot correctly predicts the greetings intent, so she confirms the result.

-5. Finally, she decides that if contacts use the bot often they might notice that it always responds the same.
-To make the experience more like talking to a human, Akela adds some variations icon, represented by two crossing arrows to the bot's response.
-The bot will randomly use one of the messages.
-In addition to the first message, the bot can now say Hi and thanks for contacting us.
+5. Finally, she decides that if contacts use her bot often they might notice that it always responds the same.
+To make the experience more like talking to a human, Akela adds some variations icon, represented by two crossing arrows to the response.
+The bot will randomly use one of the message variations.
+In addition to the first message, her bot can now say Hi and thanks for contacting us.
 What can I do for you? and Hello, what can I assist you with today?.

 6. Akela repeats this process and creates a Goodbyes rule.
 She uses Bye as the triggering contact message A square with rounded corners with a face in it..